Land Your Dream Job

 Pro Tip #4: These offices often have a small conference room where you can conduct interviews, by phone or Skype, in a quiet space, with a solid landline, and a professional background.
 Some will even take headshot photos for your professional profile!

-Many students contact alumni affairs after graduation, but connecting with them before then will plug you into their national and international alumni network.
+Many students contact the alumni affairs office after graduation, but connecting with them before can plug you into their national and international alumni network.

-Look up your alumni affairs office on your college’s website, and if your academic major has a point person listed, start with him.
+Look up your alumni affairs office on your college’s website; if your academic major has a point person listed, start with them.
 Otherwise, contact the director or an administrative assistant.
 Begin by briefly explaining your career goals and be sure to be clear about your interest in connecting with alumni.

 Ask if there are: